deliott/ConsoGENCMIP6/README.md

 ![Figure 1](UML/cron_consmation_description.png?raw=true)

 ###### 1) Runing and Pending Jobs Monitoring
-%Python scripts are executed to plot the different graphs required to manage the CPU and memory usage on the computation centers.
+[//]: # (Python scripts are executed to plot the different graphs required to manage the CPU and memory usage on the computation centers. )
 ![Figure 2](UML/cron_job_description.png?raw=true)

 ## Usage